LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 `git status`

 - Allows you to check the status of your repository
+- Shows which branch you are currently on.
 - Files can be **untracked**, **unstaged**, **staged**, or **unchanged**
 - It's a good practice to check the status of your repository before you commit.